-The course will cover resit lessons in Level 2 GCSE maths, English and Science.
-You will study for up to 10 hours per week depending on the subjects you require to progress onto the Access course.
-All students will attend an Academic Skills Tutorial each week, which will cover the skills needed to succeed on the Access programme.
+You will study Level 2 English and/or maths.
+You will study for up to 10 hours per week (2 days) depending on the subjects you require to progress onto the Access course.
+You will study NCFE Employability Skills and Mental Health Awareness courses to prepare you for your Access courses.
+All students will also attend an Academic Skills Tutorial each week.

 This programme leads directly into the Access course.
 Areas available for study on this programme are Humanities, Health, Science and Social Sciences.
 Both the Pre-Access and Access courses are designed to lead to further university study.

 Course assessment is carried out through a variety of methods, including essays, projects, presentations and final exams.

 The College offers an instalment plan for Further Education and Higher Education courses to students where the total amount payable at the point of enrolment is £200 or more.
 Within the scheme there is an ability to pay up to 7 instalments, depending on the length of the courses and the final payment must be paid at least a month before the end of the course.